Skillshare vs Udemy – Which is Better?

 You can find courses by:

-• Visiting your curated home page – after completing a short quiz on sign up the platform loads a home screen of suggestions for you which is updated as you learn
+• Visiting your curated home page – after completing a short quiz on sign-up the platform loads a home screen of suggestions for you which is updated as you learn.

-• Using Browse: the main Skillshare disciplines are listed in the home menu and can be navigated to with ease.
+• Using Browse: the main Skillshare disciplines are listed in the home menu and can be navigated with ease.

 • Filtering options by course length and popularity